Producers – John Landis & Steven Spielberg, Music – Jerry Goldsmith, Production Design – James Bissell. Production Company – Warner Brothers.

 George Miller’s Nightmare at 20,000 Feet is the gem among the four episodes.
 It is a wonderful exercise in jokey-scary claustrophobia.
 Miller whips his camera about, shooting John Lithgow’s quivering face in wide, distorted angles and depicting the other passengers with a paranoid weirdness.
 Using exactly the same running time that all the other episodes do, George Miller manages to run a rollercoaster ride between scares, pulling back to make us think the character imagined it, paranoia and humour.
 This is one episode that should have been made as a feature film.

 Overall, Twilight Zone – The Movie is a disappointment.
 Only the Nightmare at 20,000 Feet segment stands out, while the other stories seem to miss the essence of the original tv Twilight Zone and never inhabit that same haunted psychological space that Rod Serling’s tales did.
 Only the prologue and epilogue come with the Twilight Zone-esque sting in the tale.
 The film was only a modest success, not the blockbuster that many other Steven Spielberg films had been.
 It did however pave the way for a major revival of horror/fantasy tv anthology series.
-There have been not only two revivals of the tv series, The Twilight Zone (1985-9) and The Twilight Zone (2002-3), which both proved disappointingly bland shadows of their eminent predecessor, but also of classic other anthology series of the 1950s and 60s – Alfred Hitchcock Presents (1985-9) and The Outer Limits (1995-2002), as well as various original anthology series such as Tales from the Darkside (1983-8), The Hitch-Hiker (1983-91), The Ray Bradbury Theater (1985-92), Monsters (1988-90) and Tales from the Crypt (1989-96).
+There have been not only three revivals of the tv series, The Twilight Zone (1985-9), The Twilight Zone (2002-3) and The Twilight Zone (2019– ), which have all proved disappointingly bland shadows of their eminent predecessor, but also of classic other anthology series of the 1950s and 60s – Alfred Hitchcock Presents (1985-9) and The Outer Limits (1995-2002), as well as various original anthology series such as Tales from the Darkside (1983-8), The Hitch-Hiker (1983-91), The Ray Bradbury Theater (1985-92), Monsters (1988-90) and Tales from the Crypt (1989-96).